-Europe’s biggest street festival, Notting Hill Carnival (Sunday August 24 - Monday August 25 2014) is a vivid spectacle representing London's multicultural past and present.
-Since 1964 the capital's Caribbean communities have celebrated their culture and traditions with a two-day festival of fantastic live music ranging from reggae to dub to salsa, soca floats, steel bands, uplifting beats, jerk chicken and fried plantain food stalls, and much more.
+Europe’s biggest street festival, Notting Hill Carnival (Sun Aug 30–Mon Aug 31) is a vivid spectacle representing London's multicultural past and present.
+Since 1964 the capital's Caribbean communities have celebrated their culture and traditions at this two-day festival of fantastic live music, which ranges from reggae to dub to salsa.
+The celebrations also include soca floats, steel bands and a whole lot of jerk chicken and fried plantain.

 This August bank holiday, don’t go anywhere without reading our guide to Notting Hill Carnival, which includes our invaluable Carnival information guide, route details and tips on having fun and staying safe.